 Mining is central to Proof of Work (PoW) cryptocurrencies, with such blockchain networks relying on miners for transaction processing and network security.
-Miners get puzzles to solve, and the first one to get the right answer is rewarded with new coins.
-Other participants verify the new block before it's added to the chain.
+Miners are given puzzles to solve, and the first one to get the right answer is rewarded with freshly minted coins.
+Other miners then verify the new block before it’s added to the chain.

 Currently, most miners on the largest networks like Bitcoin, Ethereum, and Litecoin mine through mining pools.
-However, a few other cryptocurrencies still allow for solo mining.
+However, a few other cryptocurrencies still allow for solo, or independent, mining.
 In this tutorial we focus on how to mine cryptocurrency, letting you know which hardware is suited for which coins and why miners are important.

 We will explore cryptocurrency mining in great detail in this section.
 Our objective is to set out the mining process in an easy-to-understand manner and help you have a clear picture of the role miners play in any given network.
 You can use the information below to select a coin to mine and start mining profitably.